 Canada’s government is actually investing in and promoting immigration.
 The goal is to bring in more than 300k in 2019 and increase that number each year after.
 The programs focus on economic and business development, but it is not all about temporary working visas as much as it is “new Canadians” and permanent residents.
 There are government-backed programs to help those who intend to seek citizenship, and the entire system is reformed and improved on a regular basis.

 In fact, there are many pathways to becoming a citizen or simply enjoying a temporary stay in Canada.
 There are three main pathways – economic, business, and relational.
-Within each are many opportunities, with several serving as fast and easy stepping stones to permanent residency or citizenship in Canada.
+Within each is many opportunities, with several serving as fast and easy stepping stones to permanent residency or citizenship in Canada.
 With its excellent healthcare, investment in economic and business development, and its many open pathways to entering Canada and working, studying, or becoming a citizen, it makes sense to consider it as a potential home.

 Learn more about Canada’s Immigration Express Entry Program at Canada2036, and get started on your future in Canada today.